High School Hero Scholarship

 “Rewarding and inspiring a new generation of Blood Donors.”

-The Blood Donor Recruitment Scholarship is designed to encourage and reward a high school blood drive coordinator for their efforts in stimulating interest and increasing the available blood supply within the Pennsylvania and New Jersey counties served by Miller-Keystone Blood Center.
+The High School Hero Recruitment Scholarship is designed to encourage and reward a high school blood drive coordinator for their efforts in stimulating interest and increasing the available blood supply within the Pennsylvania and New Jersey counties served by Miller-Keystone Blood Center.

 - Scholarships are awarded PER SCHOOL based on the results of the individual schools’ blood drives during the school year.